JonaFlavier/Tipalti/README.md

-# Tipalti
-This repo is for the 1 hour take home task.
+# This repo is for take home tasks.